intro-to-data-science-23-workshop/07_Geodata_Estigene_Petrilli_Wu/README.md

 ## Statement of contributions

-**Giulia Maria Petrilli** prepared the practice material and post-processed the recording.
+**Giulia Maria Petrilli** prepared the practice material, with a focus on the text and the first exercise

-**Jennifer Estigene** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Xiaohan Wu** prepared the practice material, with a focus on the third excercises.
+The second excercise was prepared collaboratively.

-**Xiaohan Wu** brought good vibes and did something else.
-All tentative for now
+**Jennifer Estigene** prepared the presentation slides.